tiserett/tiserett/README.md

 # About Me

-Frontend Software Engineer with 3+ years of experience specializing in React, RTK, and TypeScript.
+Frontend Software Engineer with 3+ years of experience specializing in React, TypeScript, and RTK.

-Fluent in English and a strong team player, driven to take full ownership of building and delivering features.

-Collaborating closely with Designers, Product Managers, and QA.
+I'm product-oriented, fluent in English, and take full responsibility for the features I build - from collaborating with designers, PMs, and QAs - to delivering clean, maintainable architecture.

 ## Experience